 The coastal city of Nice on the famous Côte d’Azur is one of the most beautiful and laid-back places to visit in the south of France.

-While the stunning stretches of white beaches are one of the biggest attractions of the French riviera’s most famous city, Nice has more to offer than just a glitzy beach getaway.
+Nice’s temperate weather and stunning white beaches are among the biggest attractions of the French Riviera’s most famous city.
+However, Nice has more to offer than just a glitzy beach getaway.

 There are plenty of exciting things to see and do in Nice, from wandering the old port to losing yourself in the medieval tangle of Vieille Ville (Old Town).